tushartushar/taksidiotis/guide.md

 <img src="https://github.com/tushartushar/taksidiotis/blob/master/Photos/feticcio_49.jpg" width="220" height="200"> <br />
 [You can visit the website here](http://www.feticcio.gr/)

-‚Ä¢ In Pireas, the country‚Äôs biggest port, 20 minutes from Athens by train, you can taste the best, biggest burger in the whole town.
+ï In Pireas, the countryís biggest port, 20 minutes from Athens by train, you can taste the best, biggest burger in the whole town.
 People from all the regions of Athens arrive here to taste it.
-So don‚Äôt forget to visit Barbeque! http://www.mparmpeekiou.com
+So donít forget to visit Barbeque! http://www.mparmpeekiou.com
 * Agora Restaurant includes great tasty food with unique atmosphere, great service and music.
 Dish not to miss : Salmon Spaghetti with Vodka Sauce. (https://www.agora-restaurant.gr/)